Wow! You have been de-aged! Isn't that cool? Now you can do the things younger people do... why does that kid look so attractive?

 - In the Harry Potter fanfiction A Battle of Subtlety and Manipulation, Narcissa Malfoy and Bellatrix Lestrange are automatically divorced from their husbands when each husband was caught in the act of casting "Avada Kedavra" as a Death Eater and thrown in Azkaban.
 From there, it was revealed that the women born to the Black family have just enough trace amount of Metamorphmagus talent to slow down their aging but Narcissa and Bellatrix had both previously drank a potion that forced them to age at the same rate as everyone else.
 After taking the antidote to that potion, they regain an appearance of youth akin to Harry Potter for easier shipping with him.

 - After Josh from Big ages from a kid to an adult, he begins a relationship with Susan, an executive at the toy company he works for.
+When Josh finds the magical wish-granting machine and makes a wish to be a kid again, he invites Susan to become a kid alongside him, but she refuses and brings him home to his parents while disappearing from his life.

 - The Dresden Files: After the nearly 300-year-old Captain Luccio has her body swapped with a 25-year-old's, she briefly dates Harry, who is in his thirties.
 Discussed when she complains that the swap has left her dealing with hormones that she hasn't experienced in centuries.